Skip to main content

 The Sanctity of Genetic Information

-An employer can ask you to complete a that includes questions about family medical history, but they cannot offer you a reward for answering those specific questions.
+An employer can ask you to complete a health risk assessment that includes questions about family medical history, but they cannot offer you a reward for answering those specific questions.
 To be compliant, the employer must make it clear that the reward will be provided whether or not you choose to answer the questions about genetic information.

 This protection is absolute, recognizing that the decision to disclose information about one’s potential future health risks is profoundly personal and must be free from any financial influence.